TENDER LOVING CARE

 Origin: Native to South America

-Available in 12 inch
+Available in 10 and 12 inch

 Not meant for human or animal consumption.